LRiceCooker/Lary/README.md

 *   Overload the default Lary's theme configuration with your own one
 *   Support media queries

+<h2>🔗 Deps</h2>

+Dependencies required in this project:

+*   React
+*   React-Native

 <h2>💻 Built with</h2>

-Technologies used in the project:
+Technologies used in this project:

 *   Dripsy
 *   React-Native